 My boyfriend actually introduced me to this Italian dish after he ate Calzones multiple times in Italy, where they often serve a huge Calzone over two plates!
 Yes, two plates, haha!
 Of course, I wanted to create a homemade vegan Calzone recipe and here it is!
 Why should you give it a try?
 Because it’s:

 This recipe contains only a couple of ingredients which are easily available.
 I used mushrooms, peppers, onion, and garlic for the filling because I simply love the combo!
 Peppers add a very nice flavor, same goes for onion and garlic.
 Mushrooms are a must, in my opinion (I just love them) but if you don’t like mushrooms, simply use something different.
 Some examples would be zucchini, tomatoes, eggplant, olives or whatever you prefer.

 The great thing about Calzones is, that you can make them with your family or friends and everyone can choose their own favorite filling.
 Of course, I also had to add vegan cheese, because… well….cheese!

 You can decide if you want to make a regular dough with e.g. wheat flour or spelt flour.
-If you are gluten-free, then try out my Gluten-Free Pizza Dough which is also linked in the recipe.
-Please handle the dough carefully, because all gluten-free doughs without eggs are much more brittle than gluten-based doughs and tend to burst easily (don’t ask me how I found out, haha).
+If you are gluten-free, then try out my Gluten-Free Pizza Dough, which is also linked in the recipe.
+Please handle the dough carefully, because any gluten-free dough without eggs is much more brittle than gluten-based dough and tends to burst easily (don’t ask me how I found out, haha).
 They also don’t brown very well, so please keep that in mind. 🙂